DataDog/hiring-engineers/answers.md

 	"name": "Host {{host.name}} is running high",
 	"type": "metric alert",
 ```
 Now comes the main elements of our monitor, the query itself -  what the monitor is actually going to be watching and the message - what the monitor is going to say when later defined thresholds are hit.
 The query is looking to see if the custom metric created earlier is above 800.
 The next element is the message the monitor is going to send when we've triggered it.
 We can define different messages depending on what our monitor wants to tell us using curly brack notation `{{#is_threshold}}`.
-I've set up a message for when the alert activates as well as a message for when a warning is activated.
+I've set up a message for when the alert activates as well as a message for when a warning is activated and one for if there's no data coming through from the host.
 We will define both of those thresholds in the 3rd block of code.
 Lastly in the message I've included @notation and the email address of the teammated (me) I want to notify when this monitor goes off.
 ```
 	"query": "max(last_5m):max:my_metric{host:bens.datadog.application} > 800",
 	"message": "{{#is_alert}}\nALERT -- My_metric on host {{host.name}} is running above the approved alert threshold of 800.
-Latest metric is {{value}}\n{{/is_alert}} \n\n{{#is_warning}}\nWARNING -- My_metric on host {{host.name}} is running above the approved warning threshold of 500\n{{/is_warning}}  @bbehrman10@gmail.com",
+Latest metric is {{value}}\n{{/is_alert}} \n\n{{#is_warning}}\nWARNING -- My_metric on host {{host.name}} is running above the approved warning threshold of 500\n{{/is_warning}} \n\n {{#is_no_data}}\nUH-OH!
+There's no data from {{host.name}} {{/is_no_data}}  @bbehrman10@gmail.com",
 	"tags": [],
 ```
 This last block is a few configuration options for the monitor, a few key ones to point out are `require_full_window: true` which says to wait for a full window of data before triggering the monitor, `no_data_timeframe: 10` which tells the monitor to alert us after 10 minutes of no data coming through the metric, and finally the `"thresholds": {"critical": 800, "warning": 500}` block defines our two threshold points 800 for a critical alert and a 500 warning alert.